Sustainability accounting: 1995–present

-In 2004, the Prince of Wales set up his Accounting for Sustainability Project (A4S) to "help ensure that we are not battling to meet 21st century challenges with, at best, 20th century decision-making and reporting systems".
+In order to help finance teams and accountants embed sustainability into their accounting, King Charles III, then Prince of Wales, set up his Accounting for Sustainability project (A4S) in 2004.
 A4S convenes leaders in the finance and accounting communities to catalyse a fundamental shift towards resilient business models and a sustainable economy.
 A4S has two global networks – the Accounting Bodies Network (ABN) whose members comprise approximately two thirds of the world's accountants and the A4S CFO Leadership Network, a group of CFOs from leading companies seeking to transform finance and accounting.

 Methodology

 Sustainability accounting has increased in popularity in the last couple of decades.
 Many companies are adopting new methods and techniques in their financial disclosures and are providing information about the core activities and the impact that these have on the environment.
 As a result of this, stakeholders, suppliers, and governmental institutions want a better understanding of how companies manage their resources to achieve their goals to accomplish sustainable development.

 According to common definitions there are three key dimensions of sustainability.
 Every dimension focuses on different subsets.

 Sustainability accounting connects the companies' strategies from a sustainable framework by disclosing information on the three dimensional levels (environment, economical and social).
 In practice, however, it is difficult to put together policies that simultaneously promote environmental, economic and social goals.

 This trend has encouraged companies to not only emphasize creation of value but also risk mitigation that are linked to the environmental and social subset of sustainable development.
 This development has been driven by multiple factors connected to: